 Little known fact about Bethlehem: it has major importance for all three major faiths – as well as its being probably the most important Christian site in Israel, Muslims believe Bethlehem was a major prayer stop on the Prophet Muhammad’s way to Jerusalem, while Jews recognize the gravesite of the biblical martriarch Rachel in Bethlehem, the 3rd most important site in the Jewish faith.

-Bethlehem is fairly easy to get to as a tourist, especially if you get hooked up with a tour agency.
+Bethlehem is fairly easy to get to as a tourist, especially if you get hooked up with a tour agency or take one of these budget-friendly Bethlehem tours.
 You could always get there yourself, but the security checkpoints between Jerusalem and Bethlehem (some 5.5 miles separate the two) don’t make it an easy option.

 You’ll probably want to spend some time in Jerusalem as it has some of the holiest sites for all three of the major religions, Christianity, Islam and Judaism.
 We highly recommend any visit to Israel includes the Old City in Jerusalem – it’s one place where you could end up overstaying, there’s just so much to see!
 The major Christian sites you’ll want to catch in Jerusalem, both within and beyond the Old City are the Church of the Holy Sepulchre, the Church of St. John the Baptist, and the Church of All Nations.